timboGithubMan/Catan-Tracker/README.md

 Requires chromedriver.exe to be in C:\\
 https://chromedriver.chromium.org/

-By design, resource data on Colonist is not directly accessible, so the script obtains information by parsing the chat box.
+Resource values on Colonist are hidden, so the script obtains information by parsing the chat box that outputs player moves.

 Room for Improvement: